-- 2.6.1 Landscapes contain a range of elements which will respond differently to change from development and Judgements are made regarding the specific changes which arise from the type of development being considered, upon landscape character and visual amenity, according to guidance as set out within the 'Guidelines for Landscape and Visual Impact Assessment' Landscape Institute (LI) & Institute of Environmental Management and Awareness (IEMA), Third Edition, 2013 and the methodology set out at Appendix A. - 2.6.2 The potential causes of impact which may occur upon landscape character, in relation to the extraction of the remaining dimension stone and the restoration, making use of only material from the application site, during the construction, operational and restoration phases are: - Site clearance as necessary and mobilisation works required for the small-scale operation, with the stone extracted incrementally according to demand; - No additional, parking areas and material storage areas will be necessary; - Security fencing; and - Operational use of the facility and ongoing restoration works. - 2.6.3 The application site has historically been used as a stone quarry and the proposed activity will therefore accord with this previous land use and character. - 2.6.4 In relation to landscape character, the effects during the operational phase are considered to be of Medium magnitude, where there will be an alteration of one or more key elements characteristic of the landscape, however these changes may not necessarily be considered to be substantially uncharacteristic when set within the context of the historic land use of the application site and wider study area.
-Whilst the removal of the dimension stone will change the current landform, the ongoing restoration of the site will restore a sympathetic and characteristic landform, which will, over time, become colonised with a mosaic of vegetation which is characteristic of the local landscape.
+- 2.6.1 Landscapes contain a range of elements which will respond differently to change from development and Judgements are made regarding the specific changes which arise from the type of development being considered, upon landscape character and visual amenity, according to guidance as set out within the 'Guidelines for Landscape and Visual Impact Assessment' Landscape Institute (LI) & Institute of Environmental Management and Awareness (IEMA), Third Edition, 2013 and the methodology set out at Appendix A. - 2.6.2 The potential causes of impact which may occur upon landscape character, in relation to the extraction of the remaining dimension stone and the restoration, making use of only material from the application site, during the construction, operational and restoration phases are: - Site clearance as necessary and mobilisation works required for the small-scale operation, with the stone extracted incrementally according to demand; - · Tree protection fencing, where necessary; and - Operational use of the facility and ongoing restoration works. - 2.6.3 The application site has historically been used as a stone quarry and the proposed activity will therefore accord with this previous land use and character. - In relation to landscape character, the effects during the operational phase are considered to be of medium magnitude, where there will be a partial loss or an alteration of one or more key elements characteristic of the landscape, however these changes may not necessarily be considered to be substantially uncharacteristic when set within the context of the historic land use of the application site and wider study area.
+The progressive removal of the dimension stone will gradually change the current landform, however the ongoing restoration of the site will restore a sympathetic and characteristic landform, which will, over time, become colonised with a mosaic of native vegetation of local provenance, which is characteristic of the landscape which surrounds Horn Crag.
+Bare ground will naturally become colonised by pioneer species, whilst native mixed scrub species will be planted in key areas, supplementing natural regeneration.
+The restoration will ensure that the heathland area, located within phases 3 and 4, will be finished to a random terrain with retained quarry faces to the east.
+The western margins of the site will remain extant throughout operations, with the mature wooded and scrub vegetation retained on the rising ground, filtering views towards the working area from the west.
+A narrower margin will also be retained to the north, east and south, with existing vegetation retained. - 2.6.5 There is capacity within the application site to accommodate the anticipated gradual changes in landform and re-establishment of heathland vegetation, without affecting its overall integrity.
+The resultant landscape impact would be major adverse throughout the operational phases, reducing to moderate adverse upon completion of operations, where the key characteristics of the current landscape are changed following extraction.
+As the restored landform with naturally regenerated habitats begins to assimilate with the character of the wider study area, effects are anticipated to reduce to minor neutral.